Happy Independence Day for those of us in the United States.

 Based on the above suggestions, it would be super helpful to come up with a budget.
 Take your income and then subtract your proposed expenses.
 Don’t forget to save for the future goals as well as the ultimate future goal, retirement.

 Record all of your expenses and evaluate your budget monthly.
-You probably won’t get it perfect the first try but modify your budget until you have one that works for you.
+You probably won’t get it perfect the first try.
+Simply modify your budget until you have one that works for you.

-You can’t have everything so make sure you pay attention to your highest wants and goals and spend less on things that aren’t as important to you.
+You can’t have everything, so make sure you pay attention to your highest wants and goals.
+You may be able to achieve those wants and goals by spending less on things that aren’t as important to you.

 If you can handle the five tips listed above, you should be well on your way to being financially independent from others.